slaynee21/Data_Analyst_Portfolio/Analysis of User Behavior in Power BI/README.md

 ### Data Visualization📊

-Power BI was used for the creation of an interactive dashboard, offering a comprehensive view of key performance indicator (KPI) values.
+Power BI was used for the creation of an interactive dashboard, offering a comprehensive view of KPI values.
 This dynamic platform empowers users to derive actionable insights and make informed decisions that drive business success.

 Used Power BI Visualization techniques: